 Use your hands to bring the dough together into a flattened ball.

-The pastry can then be used like any conventional shortcrust pastry.
+This vegan pastry can then be used like any conventional shortcrust pastry.
 Either wrap it and chill, or roll it out immediately.

-Diary free pastry is very easy to roll out.
+Dairy free pastry is very easy to roll out.
 As with other pastries, flour the board and the rolling pin well.

 Transfer the pastry to your baking dish by folding it over the rolling pin.
 If you do end up with a tear as you are lining the dish, it's really easy to push the pastry back together.